This post may contain affiliate links. To read our affiliate policy, click here.

 - Crunchi Daily Sunscreen

-Finding non-toxic, chemical-free sunscreen is not always an easy task.
-Most sunscreens include unsafe ingredients like methylisothiazolinone, oxybenzone, octinoxate, and plenty more.
-Beauty By Earth is a brand that uses natural, organic ingredients in their sunscreen to make a product that’s both safe and effective.
-The sunscreens have no parabens, phthalates, isothiazolinone preservatives, or nano-particles, but instead uses many organic oils and plant extracts to make their sunscreens.
+Finding safe, chemical-free sun protection is not always an easy task.
+Most sun protection include unsafe ingredients like methylisothiazolinone, oxybenzone, octinoxate, and plenty more.
+Beauty By Earth is a brand that uses natural, organic ingredients in their sun protection to make a product that’s both safe and effective.
+The sun protection have no parabens, phthalates, isothiazolinone preservatives, or nano-particles, but instead uses many organic oils and plant extracts to make their sunscreens.

-I have used their mineral body sunscreen, facial sunscreen, and sunscreen stick and have had good results with all of them.
-You can read more about non-toxic sunscreens for adults here and safe sunscreens for children here.
+In fact, I have used their mineral body sunscreen, facial sunscreen, and sunscreen stick and have had good results with all of them.
+You can also read more about non-toxic sunscreens for adults here and safe sunscreens for children here.

-After trying and liking their products and researching their business model, I feel confident their business practices are ethical and beneficial for women who want to create extra income.
+After trying and liking their products and researching their business model, I also feel confident their business practices are ethical and helpful for women who want to create extra income.

-They carry both products scented with essential oils and essential-free products to suit your preference.
-You can read my review of Pure Haven, and browse some of my favorite products from their website:
+Moreover, they carry both products scented with essential oils and essential-free products to suit your preference.
+You can read my review of Pure Haven, then browse some of my favorite products from their website:

 - Pure Haven Sweet Orange Body Wash